 Throughout the spring, the Office of Admission will host many exciting virtual and in-person events to help you learn more about the UVA community and all it has to offer.
-To learn more about these events, please visit our Days on the Lawn page.
+More information about these events is available in your portal!

-If you did not submit official testing during the application process, you must request an official score report from the SAT or ACT if you did not apply Test-Optional.
+If you opted to have testing considered with your application, you must request an official score report from the SAT or ACT to verify your self-reported scores.
 Score reports and final transcripts should arrive in our office before July 1.

-After you have accepted your offer and paid your enrollment deposit, the Office of Orientation and New Student Events will be in touch with next steps.
+The Office of Orientation and New Student Events will be in touch with next steps in the late spring.
 You'll need to work through the responsible computing tutorial to activate your UVA email account and complete other tasks to prepare for enrolling at UVA.

-All new students are expected to attend Summer Orientation, and there are 10 different sessions during the summer months.
+All new students are expected to attend Summer Orientation.
 At orientation you learn about the University, ask questions, meet with an academic advisor, sign up for classes, and get to know people.
 You have the chance to speak with representatives from various offices and handle logistical details like familiarizing yourself with Grounds, getting your student ID, and choosing a dining plan.
 Please refer to the Orientation and New Student Program site for details about registration and session dates.

 If you earned AP, IB, or dual enrollment credits in high school, you may be eligible to receive transferrable credit.
 After you send your official AP score report and/or IB diploma and/or dual enrollment transcript, you will receive an official evaluation from the Registrar's Office at summer orientation.
 In the interim, please refer to the College's Transfer Credit Policy page to view estimated equivalencies.